alexch/codelikethis/public/lessons/javascript/functions.md

 Can you write the inverse function; one that takes a number of seconds and tells you the exact age?

-You can get the current date by calling `Date.now()` which will give you a time in milliseconds, and the date you were born by createing a new `Date` object.
+You can get the current date by calling `Date.now()` which will give you a time in milliseconds, and the date you were born by creating a new `Date` object.
 You can then figure out the time that's elapsed in milliseconds by subtracting the date you were born from the current date

 ```javascript
   let date = new Date(1992, 05, 12, 3, 14) //new Date(year, month, day, hour, minute)